Local spectral equidistribution for degree 2 Siegel modular forms in level and weight aspects: Bessel models

 \begin{theorem}[Sugano, \cite{Sugano1985} p544; see also \cite{Furusawa1993} (3.6)] Let $\pi_p$ be a spherical principal series representation of $G(\mathbb{Q}_p)$ with associated parameters $(a, b) = (\sigma(p), \sigma(p)\chi_1(p))$ as described in \S\ref{the-equidistribution-problem}.
 Let $B_p$ be the normalized spherical vector in the local Bessel model.
 Let $l, m \geq 0$ be integers, and $h_p(l, m) \in G(\mathbb{Q}_p)$ be defined by (\ref{hp-def}).
 Then

 for $U_p^{l, m}$ given by the coefficients of the power series in \cite{Furusawa1993} (3.6).
-The set of functions $\{U_p^{l, m};\: l, m \geq 0\}$ linearly generates the space $C(Y_p)$ of continuous functions on $Y_p$. \end{theorem}
+The set of functions $\{U_p^{l, m};\: l, m \geq 0\}$ linearly generate a dense subspace of the space $C(Y_p)$ of continuous functions on $Y_p$. \end{theorem}

 The point of Theorem \ref{sugano-formula} is, of course, that we have an explicit formula for $B_p(h_p(l, m))$.
 The formula is fairly involved (for an exposition in a situation similar to our own, see \cite{Furusawa1993} (3.6)) and so we do not recall it here.
-For the proof of our local equidistribution statement we only require two properties, namely the (already stated) fact that that $U_p^{l, m}$ generate $C(Y_S)$ (see \cite{KowalskiSahaTsimerman2012} Proposition 2.7), and our Proposition \ref{convergence-on-U_p} (see \cite{FurusawaShalika2002} or \cite{KowalskiSahaTsimerman2012}).
-For our application to low-lying zeros we will also use the formul\ae\ for the first few $U_p^{l, m}$, given as follows: as in the definition of $\mu_S$ write $\lambda_p = \sum_{N(\mathfrak{p}) = p} \Lambda(p)$ where $\Lambda$ is our fixed character of $\Cl_d$ and $\mathfrak{p}$ is prime in $\mathbb{Q}(\sqrt{-d})$.
-Let $\left(\frac{d}{\cdot}\right)$ be the character of the extension $\mathbb{Q}(\sqrt{-d})/\mathbb{Q}$, which takes the value $1, 0, -1$ on a rational prime $p$ according to whether $p$ splits, ramifies, or is inert in $\mathbb{Q}(\sqrt{-d})$.
+For the proof of our local equidistribution statement we only require two properties, namely the (already stated) fact that that $U_p^{l, m}$ generate (a dense subspace of) $C(Y_S)$ (see \cite{KowalskiSahaTsimerman2012} Proposition 2.7), and our Proposition \ref{convergence-on-U_p} (for which we will refer to \cite{FurusawaShalika2002} or \cite{KowalskiSahaTsimerman2012}).
+For our application to low-lying zeros we will also use the formulas for the first few $U_p^{l, m}$, given as follows: as in the definition of $\mu_S$ write $\lambda_p = \sum_{N(\mathfrak{p}) = p} \Lambda(p)$ where $\Lambda$ is our fixed character of $\Cl_d$ and $\mathfrak{p}$ is prime in $\mathbb{Q}(\sqrt{-d})$.
+Let $\left(\frac{d}{\cdot}\right)$ be the character of the extension $\mathbb{Q}(\sqrt{-d})/\mathbb{Q}$, which takes the value $1, 0, -1$ on a rational prime $p$ according to whether $p$ is split, ramified, or inert in $\mathbb{Q}(\sqrt{-d})$.
 Set

 Then \\